 These companies all have very healthy Dividend Safety Scores, which measure a firm’s most important financial metrics to gauge how likely it is to cut its dividend in the future.

-[Editor’s Note: This story was originally published on Dec.
-11, 2017.
+[Editor’s note: This story was originally published on December 2017.
 All dividend yields have been updated.]

 5-Year Annual Dividend Growth Rate: 21.5%